Radio Philippines Network: As Kanlaon Broadcasting System (1960–1975)

-Early years (1960-1972)
+Early years (1960–1972)

-Radio Philippines Network was founded on February 25, 1960, with the Congress of the Philippines approved its franchise on June 19, 1960.
-Instead of using its franchise name, the network instead first used Kanlaon Broadcasting System as its initial branding.
-Kanlaon is a volcano on the Philippine island of Negros, the home of its founder Roberto Benedicto.
-Kanlaon Broadcasting System started broadcasting as a radio network with its first station DZBI in Manila.
-By 1967, KBS had expanded operations with seven radio stations all over the country, namely, DZRR and DZAX in Manila, DZBS in Baguio, DZTG in Tuguegarao, DZRL in Laoag (later moved to Batac), DXXX in Zamboanga and DXDX in Dadiangas.
-Philippine radio veteran Ben Aniceto was the operations director at the time.
+Radio Philippines Network was founded on February 25, 1960, by James Lindenberg, who was also credited as the founder of ABS-CBN.
+RPN was officially established when the Congress of the Philippines approved its franchise on June 19, 1960.

+RPN initially operated as a radio network, with its first station, DZBI, based in Manila.
+By 1967, it had expanded to seven radio stations nationwide, including DZRR and DZAX in Manila, DZBS in Baguio, DZTG in Tuguegarao, DZRL in Laoag (later relocated to Batac), DXXX in Zamboanga, and DXDX in Barangay Dadiangas.
+Ben Aniceto served as operations director during this time.

-The network began broadcasting for television on October 15, 1969, with the launch of KBS-9 Manila as the network's flagship TV station.
-KBS-12 Baguio also went on air in the same year.
+In the late 1960s, Lindenberg sold the network to Roberto Benedicto.
+The network rebranded as the Kanlaon Broadcasting System (KBS), named after Mount Kanlaon on the island of Negros, Benedicto's hometown.
+On October 15, 1969, the network launched its flagship television station, KBS-9 Manila.
+KBS-12 Baguio followed later that year.

+KBS's initial properties and equipment came from ABS-CBN, including its old headquarters and studios on Roxas Boulevard, along with Toshiba equipment that enabled color broadcasting.
+As a result, it was branded as Accucolor 9, becoming the first Philippine television network to broadcast in full color.

-In 1970, KBS also acquired a color-ready production truck (OB van) for the remote broadcasts of major news events and sports coverages.
-The network also pioneered newscasting on television, as they launched the first ever newspaper-format nightly newscast titled NewsWatch.
-Back then, broadcast hours were limited to late afternoons up to around midnight; except for Sundays, when the channel begins transmissions after midday.
+In 1970, KBS acquired a color-capable OB van for remote broadcasts of major events, including news and sports coverage.
+The network also launched NewsWatch, replacing the short-lived KBS Eyewitness Reports.
+During this period, broadcast hours were limited to late afternoons until around midnight, Monday through Saturday, with transmissions starting after midday on Sundays.

-In 1971, KBS becomes firmly established as an all-color television network, consisting of ten full powered provincial stations, strategically situated in Baguio (KBS-12), Laoag (KBS-9), Bicol (KBS-10 in Iriga), Iloilo (KBS-8), Bacolod (KBS-8), Cebu (KBS-9 in Mandaue), Davao (KBS-9), General Santos (KBS-7) and Butuan (KBS-4) alongside the flagship station (KBS-9) in Manila.
+By 1971, KBS had established itself as an all-color network, operating ten provincial stations located in Baguio (KBS-12), Laoag (KBS-2), Bicol (KBS-10 in Iriga), Iloilo (KBS-2, Bacolod (KBS-8), Cebu (KBS-9 in Mandaue), Davao (KBS-4), General Santos (KBS-7), and Butuan (KBS-4), in addition to its flagship station, KBS-9 Manila.